 WATERMELON MAN (1970)

-This parable would have worked better as a TV show or a shorter film; though it's only 100 minutes, the last half drags by.
+This parable would have worked better as a TV show or a shorter film; though it's only 100 minutes, the last half drags on.
 Godfrey Cambridge is very good in the lead role—his make-up as a white man in the first stretch is about as realistic as it could get without the use of digital effects (which didn't exist back then) or a different actor.
 He doesn't quite look real, but that could be because I knew going in what Cambridge looked like; a viewer who didn't might have a different reaction.
 He tries to bring some humanity to a role that is mostly intended to be symbolic, though his boorishness is done a little too well and even when he becomes more sympathetic, I couldn't really sympathize with him—maybe I wasn't supposed to.
-It's a loud, bombastic performance which fits the role, but with the loud and shrill background score, it's a bit of overload and the movie just tired me out.
+It's a loud, bombastic performance which fits the role, but with the loud and shrill background score, it's a bit of overload and the movie tired me out a bit.
 Estelle Parsons has the thankless role of the wife.
 The other roles are mostly small, the only standouts being Mantan Moreland, a comic foil in 40s movies who has a couple of good scenes as the diner counterman, and D'Urville Martin as the bus driver—again, a small role, but the looks that pass across his face are effective.
 The inner 60s flower-power child in me loved Estelle Parsons' psychedelic day-glo outfits.
 [TCM]

 No comments: